 Bidding for, and management of, most external funding is channelled through the Derby City Partnership.
 The Partnership was formed in 1995 and represents a range of organisations with an interest in the economic and social regeneration of Derby.
 It includes over 200 organisations plus community representatives.
 The DCP Board has five operational subgroups focusing on the City of Opportunity, the City of Learning, Prosperous City, Cultural City and Environment City and two management subgroups to deal with strategy co-ordination and external funding management.
-The Partnership has recently published its next second Community Strategy, which describes DCP's priorities over the period 2006-09 and how delivering these priorities will contribute towards achieving the 2020 vision.
-The partnership is accredited as a local strategic partnership enabling us to channel funds to implement the Neighbourhood Renewal Strategy.
+The Partnership published the '2020 Vision' Derby Community Strategy in June 2003.
+The Partnership is accredited as a local strategic partnership enabling us to channel funds to implement the Neighbourhood Renewal Strategy.
 This Corporate Plan shows how we take forward our responsibilities under the Community Strategy.